prajwal-br31/Todo_mobileApp/README.md

 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

+### Features
+Add Tasks: Create new tasks with descriptions and optional reminders.

+Edit Tasks: Modify existing tasks' details and reminders.

+Delete Tasks: Remove tasks from your list.

+Task Completion: Mark tasks as completed or incomplete.

+Search & Filter: Search tasks and filter by completion status.

+Sort Tasks: Sort tasks by creation date in ascending or descending order.

+### Screenshots